Year 1 2019 to 2020

 Teacher: Miss Taylor HLTA: Miss Machin

-- One more and one less.
+- Identify one more or one less.

 Miss Taylor and Miss Machin

 Year 1 Home learning

 Home learning will be issued on a Friday.

 (REMINDER: Reading books are due back in school on a Thursday and will be handed back out on Friday)

 - Spelling Shed and Maths Shed activity